-Evanescence is the band everyone in their 20s and 30s remembers for their 2003 debut album, Fallen—the cover was a close-up shot of Lee's face in electric blue and black.
+Evanescence are the band everyone in their twenties and thirties remembers for their 2003 debut album Fallen – the cover was a close-up shot of Amy's face in electric blue and black.
 It reached number one in the UK album charts and has sold millions of copies worldwide.
-Since all their songs are essentially the Swedish songwriter Max Martin pop bangers with disgusting nu-metal riffs, they appealed to every punk kid with access to MTV.
-While they might have only kept the rock following—I still listen to Evanescence and love doing the previously mentioned man rap at karaoke—after nu-metal and emo fell out of fashion, their later albums have been just as haunting.
+Since all their songs are essentially Max Martin pop bangers with disgusting nu-metal riffs, they appealed to every townie kid with access to MTV as well as to Kerrang! readers.
+While they might have only kept the rock following – I still listen to Evanescence loads and love doing the aforementioned man rap at karaoke – after nu-metal and emo fell out of fashion, their later albums have been just as haunting.

-Ahead of their double headline show in London recently (which featured Lee wearing a cape of feathers and playing a grand piano), I drank as much of the free coffee as I could, waiting for her at her label's office and then got jittery when she floated in wearing a huge dress, wearing the same electric blue and black as the Fallen cover.
+Ahead of their double headline show in Hammersmith, London recently (which featured Amy wearing a cape of feathers and playing a grand piano), I drank as much of the free coffee as I could waiting for her at her label's office and then got jittery when she floated in wearing a huge dress, in the same electric blue and black as the Fallen cover.

 VICE: When was the last time you said no to something related to your career?